Skip to main content

 How Would a De Minimis Standard Affect Different Programs?

-However, a significant exception exists for that are part of a group health plan.
+However, a significant exception exists for health-contingent programs that are part of a group health plan.
 These programs could still offer incentives up to the limits permitted by HIPAA, which can be as high as 30% of the total cost of health coverage.

 The proposed GINA rule is more stringent.
 GINA prohibits discrimination based on genetic information, which includes family medical history.
 The EEOC’s proposal suggests that any incentive offered to an employee in exchange for their family member’s health information must be ‘de minimis’.

 This applies to both participatory and health-contingent programs, as GINA does not have a “safe harbor” provision similar to the one in the ADA that allows for larger incentives in certain cases.
-This stricter application reflects the sensitive nature of and the potential for discrimination based on family health history.
+This stricter application reflects the sensitive nature of genetic information and the potential for discrimination based on family health history.

 The Rationale behind the Proposed Shift